filipkis/endev/README.md

 2. Accessing the data

-Endev uses [Yahoo!
+Endev can access any REST endpoint that returns JSON or XML.
+It was originally designed to use [Yahoo!
 Query Language (YQL)](https://developer.yahoo.com/yql/) to access popular web services by using a simple query notation instead of dealing with the complex JavaScript AJAX calls.
+However, if you want more generic REST access, check Accessing any API section bellow.

 To find out what data is available, how to compose the queries and what will the returned results look like, check out [YQL Console](https://developer.yahoo.com/yql/console).